-Let us introduce you the new channel for customer communication: SMS through ManyChat!
+Let us introduce you to the highly effective channel for customer communication: SMS through ManyChat!
 Below you'll find the description of the feature and how to use it.

 How do I start sending SMS through ManyChat?

-SMS Message is a new type of a block that can be accessed here:
+SMS Message is a type of block that can be accessed from the "Add Step" menu:

 You can use an SMS Message block in a similar way as all other ManyChat blocks.
 However, there are some exceptions: